Find below our current list of writers and critics. Why not join our team? Learn more here.

 Hello, I’m Sandra Shannon and I am a creative writer based in Coventry, UK.
 I have over a decade of experience writing for both local and national publications including, Coventry Telegraph, Four Shires county magazine, My Weekly, The Weekly News, Child Care, Right Start magazine, Sew Hip and more.

 I am mum to twin boys; adults now, one living in Coventry and the other in London.
 Apart from writing, I love cooking and grow some of my own veg.
-I also like reading, watching ...
+I also like reading, watching movies and doing the ...

 David Ellingham (Cambridge)